 Phase 2: Develop an Action Plan

 DEP, PennDOT, and Keep Pennsylvania Beautiful are forming workgroups of leaders from state and local government, industry, and community organizations to develop Pennsylvania’s first statewide action plan to prevent littering.
-The workgroups will meet throughout the summer, and the plan will be published later in 2020.
+The workgroups will meet throughout early summer, and the plan will be published later in 2021.

 Using recommendations in the Pennsylvania Litter Research Study as a starting point, the workgroups will determine strategies and actions that best address Pennsylvania’s littering problem.